erik-dunteman/erik-dunteman.github.io/blog/muscle-mem/index.md

 This can be done before the tool call as a precheck (also used for query time validation), or after a tool call as a postcheck.

-Below is a contrived example, which captures use of the `hello` tool, and uses timestamps and a one second expiration as the Check mechanic for cache validation.
+Below is a contrived example, which records use of the `hello` tool, and uses timestamps and a one second expiration as the Check mechanic for cache validation.

 ```python
 # our capture implementation, taking params and returning T